-Below are the major fiscal bills for the current two-year legislative session (2012-2013) on AFP’s radar along with their status.
-Look for the bills with active action alerts to let your representatives in Trenton know you expect them to stand up for taxpayers when these bills come up for a vote!
+Below are the major fiscal bills for the current two-year legislative session (2014-2015) on AFP’s radar along with their status.
+Look for the bills with active action alerts and be sure to click on them to make your voice heard!
 CLICK HERE to search bills and their status on the NJ Legislature website!

 Pending Bills (Introduced or Voted on by One or Both Chambers)

 - Gas Tax Hike (A3886) – Proposal to raise NJ’s gas tax 25 cents per gallon!
 (AFP Position: NO) TAKE ACTION to Stop this Gas Tax Hike!

 - Estate Tax Repeal (A329/S353) – Five-year phase out of New Jersey’s estate tax.
 (AFP Position: YES) TAKE ACTION to Repeal NJ’s Death Tax!